Shahjehan

 Shahjehan is a 1946 Indian Hindi language film.
 The film was directed by Abdul Rashid Kardar and written by Kamal Amrohi.

 It starred K. L. Saigal, Ragini, Kanwar, Nasreen and P. Jairaj.
-The music was composed by Naushad with Majrooh Sultanpuri and Khumar Barabankavi making his debut as a lyricist in this film.
-The story was a fictionalized account of an episode during the reign of Emperor Shahjehan.
+The music was composed by Naushad with Majrooh Sultanpuri making his debut as a film song lyricist.
+Khumar Barabankvi was the other lyricist in this film.

+The story is a fictionalized account of an episode during the reign of Emperor Shah Jahan, with the fiction also linking it to the building of the Taj Mahal.

 It was the second highest grossing Indian film of 1946.